bajamircea/bajamircea.github.io/_posts/2018-04-12-scope-guard.markdown

 ## scope_exit.h

 Here is a possible implementation of a `scope_exit` class.
 It calls a function when the scope is exited.
-The function is called in the destructor and stored in the constructor.
+The function is stored in the constructor and called in the destructor.
 A helper function is used to deduce the exact type of the function (e.g. it could be a functor, a function object, or a lambda, or just a function).